opensearch-project/documentation-website/_security-plugin/configuration/multi-auth.md

 ### SAML authentication settings

-These settings allow you to customize the sign-in button associated with SAML authentication.
+These settings allow you to customize the sign-in button associated with the IdP that integrates with SAML authentication.
 For the essential settings required for single sign-in using SAML, see [OpenSearch Dashboards configuration]({{site.url}}{{site.baseurl}}/security-plugin/configuration/saml/#opensearch-dashboards-configuration).

 Setting | Description | Default value
 :--- | :--- |:--- |:--- |